With a class size of no more than sixteen students, an expat teacher and a teaching assistant each student can develop and reach their full potential.

-The BIS Upper Primary Campus, in 3a Iliciceva str. is situated directly behind the Infant school.
+The Key Stage 2 Campus, is located in 8 Vlastimira Zupana str.
 It features large spacious classrooms and has a modern bright look.
 It has a dedicated science area and a large computer room.
 This school will be used by our Key Stage 2 students in Years 3, 4, 5 and 6.

 The curriculum, based on the British National Curriculum, is a subject-based approach.
 In Year 6, the final year of Primary, students sit Cambridge Checkpoint externally-marked examinations in English, Mathematics and Science.